WE VALUE Science-Technology-Engineering-Math

 TECHNOLOGY PROGRAM

 All students in grades 5-8 are issued a Windows-based laptop for use at St. John’s during the school year.
 Students in grades 1 through 4 have an ipad kept at their desks to use for additional math and reading learning opportunities, as well as to complete AR tests.
-Additionally, there is a computer lab of 14 desktop PCs located in the library and all students in Kindergarten through Grade 8 have computer classes taught by our Media Specialist, Mrs. Jan Sleight.
-Students are taught the applications in the Microsoft Office Suite beginning in grade 3; see the Curriculum Guides for specific topics taught at each grade level.
-Students will apply this knowledge across the curriculum to type papers and book reports in Word, create data tables and graphs in Excel, and create slide shows for verbal presentations using PowerPoint.
-Unique to St. John’s is VIDEO RECORDING & EDITING, reserved for 8th grade students.
-They are taught to record videos on-site as well as in front of the green screen, plus complete editing using the Adobe Premier software.
+Additionally, there is a computer lab of 16 desktop PCs located in the library and all students in Kindergarten through Grade 8 have weekly computer classes Students are taught the applications in

 CODING & ENGINEERING PROGRAM

-St. John’s recently added a “STEM Space” room to teach computer science coding to students in Grades 1-8; these are also taught by Mrs. Jan Sleight using the curriculum provided by CODE.ORG.
+St. John’s recently added a “STEM Space” room to teach computer science coding to students in Grades 1-8; these are also taught using the curriculum provided by CODE.ORG.
 The block-based coding provides the fundamentals of computer science, as well as the important skills of sequencing, problem-solving, and critical thinking.
-As noted in the statistics from the National Center for Educational Statistics, 71% of all US jobs require digital skills.
-And high-skilled computing occupations are the fastest-growingbest-paying, and now the largest sector of all new wages in the US.
-Computer science opens more doors than any other discipline and learning the basics will help students in any career—from architecture to zoology.
+As noted in the

 St. John’s has also purchased robots which students will code to follow specific paths – requiring knowledge of mathematical distances and angles.
 Additionally they will use engineering principles to construct bridges, towers, etc. for use with the robots.
 Younger students program the DASH robot using the BLOCKLY app and have several add-on accessories.
 Older students have access to LEGO robots as well as the Sphero SPARK.